' Responsibilities of a Cosigner - Law Offices of Robert M. Geller

 What Can You Do?

-If someone co-signed a loan for you and he or she is facing demands for payment from creditors, there are a few things you can do to remedy the situation.
+If someone co-signed a loan for you and he/she is facing demands for payment from creditors, there are a few things you can do to remedy the situation.
 Reaffirming the debt makes you liable for it and means you will be expected to pay it off.
 It is also possible to stop a discharge and make payments on the loan.
 Both eliminate co-signer liability and place the responsibility for the original debt with you.

 Keep in mind, lenders aren’t usually willing to work with you if it means releasing co-signers from liability.
 Most want to keep as many options open as possible when it comes to getting repayment of the loan.

 If you are a loan co-signer, there is little you can do if the debt is legitimate and the borrower for whom you co-signed is unwilling to take responsibility for it.
 The debt for which you are now responsible can affect your credit and wreak havoc in your life if you refuse to pay it.
-There are some civil options you have to recoup the money, but there isn’t much you can do to avoid responsibility.
+There are some civil options you have to recoup the money.
+However, there isn’t much you can do to avoid responsibility.
 This is why it is so important to carefully consider the risks before co-signing for a loan.

 Archive